 Regular Ventilation

-Proper ventilation is essential to ensure fresh air circulates in your home.
-Open windows and doors whenever possible to let in outside air.
+Proper ventilation ensures fresh air circulates through your home.
+Open windows and doors when outdoor air quality is good.
 Use exhaust fans in kitchens and bathrooms to expel humid air and odors.
-Also, consider installing a whole-house ventilation system.
+Consider installing a whole-house ventilation system if your home is tightly sealed.

 Air Purifiers

-Invest in a high-quality air purifier.
-These devices remove contaminants from the air, including dust, pollen, and smoke particles.
-Choose an air purifier with a HEPA filter for maximum efficiency.
-Replace filters as recommended by the manufacturer to maintain optimal performance.
+Probably should have led with this section, honestly — a quality air purifier makes a real difference.
+These devices remove contaminants including dust, pollen, and smoke particles.
+Choose one with a HEPA filter for maximum efficiency.
+Replace filters on the recommended schedule to maintain performance.

 Humidity Control

-Maintain indoor humidity levels between 30% and 50%.
-Utilize a dehumidifier in damp areas like basements.
-In the dry winter months, a humidifier can help.
-Keep an eye on humidity levels using a hygrometer.
+That’s what makes humidity control endearing to us Northwest homeowners — it solves multiple problems at once.
+Keep indoor humidity between 30% and 50%.
+Use a dehumidifier in damp areas like basements.
+In dry winter months, a humidifier helps.
+Monitor levels with a hygrometer.

 Houseplants

-Certain houseplants can help improve indoor air quality.
-Spider plants, philodendrons, and peace lilies can reduce pollutants.
-Place them in different rooms for a natural way to filter air.
-However, be cautious with mold growth in plant soil.
+Certain houseplants improve indoor air quality naturally.
+Spider plants, philodendrons, and peace lilies reduce some pollutants.
+Place them in different rooms for distributed filtering.
+Just watch for mold growth in plant soil — that can become its own problem.

 Regular Cleaning